lucianonooijen/Personal-Website/content/blog/0011-jwt-public-private-keys.md

 	return tok, nil
 }

-// GenerateTokenForClaims is a function that will sign the JwtClaims passed in.
+// generateTokenForClaims is a function that will sign the JwtClaims passed in.
-// WARNING: This method should only be used by this module itself and tests for this module.
+// WARNING: This method should only be called in public wrapper functions and not exposed directly.
-// For generating tokens in production code, always use the audience-specific methods. func (t *Token) GenerateTokenForClaims(claims JwtClaims) (string, error) { //nolint:gocritic // Jose needs val, not ref
+// For generating tokens in production code, always use the audience-specific methods. func (t *Token) generateTokenForClaims(claims JwtClaims) (string, error) { //nolint:gocritic // Jose needs val, not ref
 	return jwt.Signed(*t.signer).Claims(claims).Serialize()
 }
 ```